-As was mentioned above, leaves are moulded around world brushes.
+As was mentioned above, leaves are molded around world brushes.
 But what if you don't want a brush to do that?
-If you have a brush that can be seen around at all times (e.g. a statue plinth, a small free-standing wall) there’s no point in creating lots of extra leaves around it.
+If you have a brush that can be seen around at all times (e.g., a statue plinth, or a small free-standing wall), there’s no point in creating lots of extra leaves around it.

 In the image to the left all of the leaves can see each other, and this time there is very little that hint brushes can achieve.

 In this situation we should create Areaportals at the mouth of selected openings.
 These make the engine perform the per-object line of sight testing that Carmack created the BSP/visleaf system to avoid—but with that system behind it, and with the calculations restricted to when the camera looks through the areaportal, performance can be gained if one blocks enough objects from view.

 The image has areaportal locations marked over each mouth, but placing all four would likely hinder performance more than help it.
 Your strategy depends on the relative cost of each area—in most situations, creating the large areaportal to the right and leaving the corridors alone would be best.